 Now that the girls have made it so far, they have been dealing with the next challenge, which, while it isn’t life threatening, can definitely be pretty scary: high school.
 Fortunately, the girls have dived right in and have been treated well by their classmates.
 “High school’s good been good so far, like people are really nice,” says Maliyah.

 Both girls have been making great progress with adapting to only having one leg, working with their PE teacher.
 “They came in fairly timid, fairly weak in some areas.”

 Since then, she has them lifting weights to strengthen their upper bodies and their legs to help them reach their goal of walking exclusively on crutches by the end of the year.
 “They’re just getting stronger all the time, they’re so determined.”

 They’ve also inspired other students at their school with their perseverance.
 One of their friends said, “I think that they’ve taught me so much about going through trials, and accepting trials with grace.”

 At home, the girls play a big part in the life of their family, taking turns cooking for everyone.
 When they aren’t busy with schoolwork, they like to make videos about their everyday lives for the tens of thousands of subscribers who love watching them.

 Despite the fact that they shared everything in the past and continue to do so, they don’t think they look that much like each other and are happy that their parents chose to separate them.
 As mom Erin says, “The self-esteem that they have blows me away.
-Lots of people could a lot of things from them.”
+Lots of people could learn a lot of things from them.”
 As the miracle twins, who are now 17, become adults, they seem to show no signs of slowing down and showing the rest of the world what determination really is.